 About 11 million people who would have had an offer of employment-based coverage under prior law will not have an offer under ObamaCare.
 That estimate represents about 7 percent of the roughly 161 million people projected to have employment-based coverage under prior law.
 The businesses that choose not to offer coverage as a result of ObamaCare will tend to be smaller employers and employers with predominantly lower-wage workers; those workers and their families are more likely to be eligible for Medicaid, CHIP, or subsidies through the health insurance exchanges.

 Another 3 million people who would have had employment-based insurance under prior law and will still have an offer of such coverage under ObamaCare will instead choose to obtain coverage from another source.
-Under the legislation, workers with an offer of employment-based coverage will generally be ineligible for exchange subsidies, but that “firewall” will presumably be enforced imperfectly, and an explicit exception to it will be made for workers whose offer of employment-based coverage is deemed unaffordable (costing more than 8% of household MAGI per dependent for the cheapest employer plan).
+Under the legislation, workers with an offer of employment-based coverage will generally be ineligible for exchange subsidies.
+However, that “firewall” is worked around by the ability of a family member to apply for a hardship exemption giving them access to catastrophic coverage if employment-based coverage for a family member is deemed unaffordable (costing more than 8% of household MAGI per dependent for the cheapest employer plan).

 About 9 million people who would not have been covered by an employment-based plan under prior law will have that coverage under ObamaCare.
 That change reflects the combined impact of the insurance mandate, the penalties that will be imposed on employers who do not offer insurance, and the tax credits for certain small employers who provide insurance for their workers—which will lead some employers who would not have offered coverage in the absence of ObamaCare to offer it and will lead some people who would not have taken up their employer’s offer of insurance to do so.